Xamanthas/AutoTouchDocuments/en.md

 alert("Hello World!");
 ```

-### toast(message, delay)
+<h3 id="toast"> toast(message, delay) </h3>

-    Show messages with Toast style and delay for some seconds.
+    Show messages with the toast style.
+Suitable for when you need no interruptions and dont want to have to manually dismiss the message

 `Parameters`

 | Parameter     | Type   |  Specification  |
 | -------- | :-----:| ----  |
 | message     |   string   |  Content to be showed. |